 July 19th, 2012

-SIGNAL REORGANIZATIONOptimize Mobility, Strengthen the Economy, by Catherine Higgins.
+SIGNAL REORGANIZATIONOptimize Mobility, by Catherine Higgins.

 A reorganized Signal Team is helping UDOT engineers share best practices and improve traffic flow.